TaitoUnited/full-stack-template/server/README.md

 ## Structure recommendations

-### Business logic
+### Layers

 Responsibilities:

-- Resolver: Maps GraphQL queries into service calls.
+- Resolvers: Map GraphQL queries into service calls.
-- Router: Maps REST queries into service calls.
+- Routers: Map REST queries into service calls.
-- Service: Use case specific business logic.
+- Services: Provide use case specific business logic.
-- DAO or Repository: Reusable data access logic.
+- DAOs or Repositories: Provide reusable logic for data access and persistence.

-NOTE: This template uses DAO pattern by default to give you all the power of PostgreSQL and to avoid monolithic ORM model.
+NOTE: This template uses DAO pattern by default to give you all the power of PostgreSQL and to avoid a monolithic ORM model.
 However, do not misuse it by implementing bloated DAOs.
 Implement reusable DAO logic and keep use case specific logic in services, if it's possible.

 ### Modular implementation vs microservices